jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 	git merge [name_of_your_remote]/develop

+### TIP
+In order to get a Branch that it's on remote but not in local you have to do the following:

+	git fetch origin
+	git checkout --track origin/<remote_branch_name>

 ###2.3 Local vs Remote-local Branches

 When you use the fetch command the changes will be on your **remote-local branches** that will differs from your **local branches**.